-Global Policy Acces s Password ×
+Global Policy Access Password ×

-Type old, new policy access passwords and verify policy access password, followed by <enter>.</enter>
+icy access passwords and verify policy assword, followed by <enter>.</enter>

-Access Password Change Password
+Access Password Change Password]

-New Password
+New Password]

-Verify Password
+Verify Password ]

 CANCEL

 6. In the New Password field, type a new password.

 Rules for the policy password: The policy password can be any combination of alphanumeric characters less than 256 characters in length.